A privacy-preserving distributed computational approach for distributed locational marginal prices: Privacy-preserving DLMP Computation

-From a practical point of view, it is important to point out that, while executing \ac{PPDLMP}, the bus-specific data (like cost function, power profiles,etc.) remain private information.
+\end{algorithmenv} It is important to point out that, while executing \ac{PPDLMP}, the bus-specific data (like cost function, power profiles,etc.) \textit{remain private information}.
 This applies equally to the \ac{DSO} and the \ac{LA}.
 Coordination of the system-wide behavior is achieved via exchanging information about \emph{dual variables} only, describing the DLMPs and the expressed bids of the \ac{LA}s.
-In that sense, \ac{PPDLMP} is a \emph{semi-distributed} multi-agent optimization scheme.
+In that sense, \ac{PPDLMP} describes a \emph{semi-distributed} multi-agent optimization scheme.